techtraits/techtraits-blog/_posts/2011-06-25-Setting-up-a-webservice-using-Guice-Sitebricks.markdown

 <h3>Here's one I made earlier</h3>

-If you would like to see the Web server we will be creating in action please download the source here:<a href='http://www.techtraits.ca/wp-content/uploads/2011/06/helloworld1.zip'>HelloWorld.zp</a>.
-Unzip this project and browse to the helloworld directory in your command line  terminal, run the following command and skip to step 10.
+If you would like to see the Web server we will be creating in action please download the source from [github](https://github.com/techtraits/guice-server-example).
+You can clone this project and browse to the helloworld directory in your command line  terminal, run the following command and skip to step 10.

 {% highlight bash %}
 mvn clean install